logoHome

 Allah’s Messenger ﷺ mentions the significance of making dua during travelling in the following hadith,

-“Three supplications are answered without a doubt: The supplication of the oppressed, the supplication of the traveler, and the supplication of the parent for his child.”
+“Three supplications are answered without a doubt: The supplication of the oppressed, the supplication of the traveller, and the supplication of the parent for his child.”
 [Jami At-Tirmidhi]

 Prayer of the Traveler as Dawn Approaches